Frequently asked questions

 When health care systems demand unreasonably large rate hikes, these costs are passed onto members in the form of higher prices for doctor visits and increased premiums.
 While we want to support the health care systems, it would be irresponsible for Florida Blue to agree to rates that unnecessarily drive-up costs for our customers and members.

-We appreciate that hospitals across Florida and the country are facing tremendous financial pressures.
+We understand that hospitals across Florida and the country are facing tremendous financial pressures.
 Health plans are also feeling the squeeze, and so are those covered by insurers who depend on these systems for care.

 The current economic environment is tough on everyone.
 That is why, during contract negotiations, Florida Blue acts as an advocate for the businesses and members we serve, working to keep health care costs from rising and placing further strain on the budgets of businesses and households alike.